jmsdnns/blag/content/history/wild-man-adams/index.md

 ## A Union Is Born

 Britain was furious about the Tea Party and responded by sending even more troops.
 [General Thomas Gage](https://en.wikipedia.org/wiki/Thomas_Gage) replaced Hutchinson in Boston and he was there to govern as an occupying force.
 He would attempt to force the colonists to _submit to their king_.
-Unbeknownst to Gage, the colonists already had networks of militias in place to guard against attacks from natives, which was now planning to resist Britain.

-Those militias became the forces in the first official battles of the Revolution, [The Battles of Lexington and Concord](https://en.wikipedia.org/wiki/Battles_of_Lexington_and_Concord).
-That lead directly to the [First Continental Congress](https://en.wikipedia.org/wiki/First_Continental_Congress), which is when the [Continental Association](https://en.wikipedia.org/wiki/Continental_Association) is created and the Union is born.
+Unbeknownst to Gage, the colonists already had networks of militias in place to guard against attacks from natives, and they were already planning to resist Britain.
+Some of those militia networks became the forces in the first official battles of the Revolution, [The Battles of Lexington and Concord](https://en.wikipedia.org/wiki/Battles_of_Lexington_and_Concord).

-I think of the Continental Association as though the colonies came together and said, "_hmm maybe we could, i dunno... sorta look out for each other, like if Britain tries to kill some of us?_" They still struggled to trust each other, so it didn't go very far, but it was _something_, and that mattered.
+Those two battles lead directly to the [First Continental Congress](https://en.wikipedia.org/wiki/First_Continental_Congress), which is when the [Continental Association](https://en.wikipedia.org/wiki/Continental_Association) is created and the Union is born.
+I like to think of the Continental Association as though the colonies came together and said, "_hmm maybe we could, i dunno... sorta look out for each other, like if Britain tries to kill some of us?_" They still struggled to trust each other, so it didn't go very far, but it was _something_, and that mattered.

 The delegates were clear that the first union was formed because they worried about Britain's response to the successful and growing boycott against British merchants.
 Samuel started that boycott and he cancelled Britain so hard it created the USA.
 Think about that next time someone complains about cancel culture.